SAFCSP-Team/memory-segments-project/README.md

 The objective of this project is to apply your understanding of memory management to solve a given problem.

 ## Problem
-After understanding how memory management works, identify which segment each variable in a given program is stored at.
+After understanding how memory management works, identify which segment each variable in a given program is stored in it.

 ## Implementation
 Consider the following C code snippet